Why Every Cyclist Needs a Repair Stand

 Will this stand hold an e-bike?

-Many will, but check the manufacturer’s weight rating.
-For heavier e-bikes, consider a stand with a higher capacity or clamp the seatpost if possible.
+Some will.
+Always check the manufacturer’s weight rating.
+For heavier e-bikes, use a stand designed for higher loads and clamp the seatpost when possible.

 Is assembly difficult?

-Most stands go together in about 10 minutes with basic tools.
-The CXWXC includes everything you need.
+No. Most stands go together in about 10 minutes with basic tools.

 Can I use it outdoors?